Generic placeholder image

 Conclusion: Kaempferol can reduce inflammatory response, ROS production, and cell apoptosis by acting on the HIF-1, NF-κB, and PI3K-Akt signaling pathways, thereby alleviating sepsis- related ARDS.

-Keywords: Kaempferol, sepsis, sepsis-related acute respiratory distress syndrome, network pharmacology, experimental verification.
+Keywords: Kaempferol, sepsis, sepsis-related acute respiratory distress syndrome, network pharmacology, experimental verification, GO and KEGG enrichment.

 Rights & Permissions Print Cite